Water Well Filtration

 Once the borehole has been drilled and installed the water can be used for a multitude of purposes.
 However if the water is to be used for human consumption it is highly recommended that a filtration system is also installed to guarantee the quality of the water.
 The UK has a wide range of different types of geology, some areas require more filtration than others, but in almost all cases filtration can be achieved to bring the quality of the water up to drinking standards.

-The photos on this page illustrate a borehole carried out by us, which has had a filtration system installed in Nr Charing, Kent.
+The photos on this page illustrate a borehole carried out by us, which has had a filtration system installed near Charing, Kent.

 Water from the pressure vessel then passes through a 50 micron particle filter just to make sure that the water is absolutely clear.
 The final stage is an ultra violet filter which will kill any micro organisms present in the water.
 Although there are probably no micro organisms present, it is always prudent to fit one of these for peace of mind and to guarantee the quality.